avaneev/biteopt/README.md

 represents a superposition of flow-paths, with each flow-path initially being equally-probable.
 Depending on the acceptance or rejection of the newly-generated candidate solution, the histogram is updated accordingly, and the "probabilistic weight" of a recently used flow-path is adjusted.
+This approach increases the percentage of "good" solutions and produces a smoother smoother.

 In many instances candidate solution generators use the square of the random variable to obtain solution's index: this has an effect of giving more weight